INTO-CPS-Association/DTaaS/docs/admin/servers/auth.md

 The Traefik forward-auth microservices requires configuration rules to manage authorization for different URL paths.
-The _conf.*_ file can be used to configure the specific rules.
+The _conf.server_ file can be used to configure the specific rules.
 There are broadly three kinds of URLs:

 ### Public Path Without Authorization